MicrosoftDocs/connected-spaces/articles/known-issues.md

 ![Screenshot of Let's get started dialog box showing error message.](media/known-issues-trial-email.jpg "Screenshot of Let's get started dialog box showing error message")

-To complete the trial sign-up, contact the Connected Spaces team for support.
+To complete the trial sign-up, contact the Connected Spaces team for support at mailto:dcs-support@microsoft.com.

 ## The Connected Spaces Preview app is running in the wrong geographic region